se-edu/se-book/reuse/apis/what/text.md

 </tip-box>

-When developing large systems, if you define the API of each components early, the development team can develop the components in parallel %%&nbsp;because the future behavior of the other components are now more predictable%%.
+When developing large systems, if you define the API of each components early, the development team can develop the components in parallel %%because the future behavior of the other components are now more predictable%%.

 </div>